 The Cabernet Grill is frequently listed as one of the best restaurants in Fredericksburg, and our meals there have always been excellent.
 Specializing in what they call Hill Country cuisine, the menu is full of seafood, steak, and specialties like oak-smoked pork tenderloin and sous vide fried chicken.

 The claim to fame of this upscale restaurant is that its wine list is exclusively Texas wine.
 There are over 150 selections from the nearby wineries in Fredericksburg, the High Plains, and beyond.
-Plan ahead if eating here is a priority on weekends.
+Make a reservation if eating here is a priority on weekends.
+Outdoor seating is first-come, first-served.

 The Airport Diner is a classic 1940s diner with the food to go along with it.
 You’ll find traditional egg dishes, biscuits and gravy, pancakes, and breakfast tacos at breakfast.
 Lunch includes salads, burgers, chicken wraps, and a daily Blue Plate special.
 The most unique part of the experience is the environment—right on the edge of the Gillespie County airport, you can watch the planes take off right outside the window.